Skip to main content

 You don’t necessarily need a vet’s prescription to stop your pet’s irregular BMs, though caution should always be exercised when using medicines or supplements for your dog.
 Anti-diarrhea liquids, chews, and pills can be bought at almost any pet store, though your vet may have a favorite to recommend.

 In some cases, notes Dr. Jerry Klein with the American Kennel Club, you may give your pup a small dose of Pepto Bismol to relieve symptoms.
-Typically, 1 teaspoon for every 10 pounds of body weight is an ideal dose, though even large dogs shouldn’t exceed more than a few teaspoons at a time.
+Typically, one teaspoon for every 10 pounds of body weight is an ideal dose, though even large dogs shouldn’t exceed more than a few teaspoons at a time.
 This medication does carry some risk of intestinal irritation and bleeding, so ask your vet before jumping in.

-Probiotics for dog gut health
+Probiotics for dog gut health can prevent and even treat dog diarrhea

 Probiotics are another great option for keeping your dog’s digestive system regulated, and they can be purchased easily over the counter.
 This good bacteria comes in a powder form — like Purina’s FortiFlora packets — or bite-sized probiotic treats for training and playtime.
-Your dog won’t even know she’s taking medication!
+Your dog won’t even know they’re taking medication!

 Although you have several options for treating your dog’s diarrhea at home, nothing replaces a veterinarian’s care.
 If the problem persists, you may need to make a visit to narrow down the root cause of your pup’s tummy troubles.
 Trust us, you’ll be glad you did!